-We do not have to collect any new data, change our business model or Trading Fund arrangements.
+We do not have to collect any new data or change our business model.
 There will be no changes to our intellectual property rights.
 This does not preclude us making changes to these things in the normal course of business improvement.

-The deadline dates stretch from December 2010 through to 2019.
-Most of the services need to be developed in the first 2 years.
-In Phase 1, they will carry our existing products.
-Most data does not have to be produced to INSPIRE specifications until later, but we are thinking about changes to our content right now, so we can be ready to roll out any changes earlier, if it is beneficial to our customers.
+The deadline dates stretch from December 2010 through to 2020.
+Most of the services were developed in the first two years.
+In Phase 1, they carry our existing products.
+Most data does not have to be produced to INSPIRE specifications until 2017 or later, but we are making changes to our content and releasing them when launching new products.

-Role 3.
-Technical Delivery Partner to the UK Location Programme
+Role 2.
+Partner to the UK INSPIRE Programme

 What this means

 Ordnance Survey has provided experts throughout the development of the INSPIRE Directive legislation and subsequently in the drafting of implementing rules and guidance.
 In total around a dozen staff have contributed their expertise so far, and we continue to provide experts for the maintenance process.

-We fully support the principles of INSPIRE and the Location Strategy.
-As the national mapping agency for Great Britain, we understand that we are a major player in the creation of the UK Location Information Infrastructure.
-We a have a responsibility to lead, since many of our public sector customers who also have obligations under this legislation are dependent on our data to discharge their own obligations.
+We fully support the principles of INSPIRE.
+As the national mapping agency for Great Britain, we understand that we have a responsibility to lead, since many of our public sector customers who also have obligations under this legislation are dependent on our data to discharge their own obligations.
 We will comply and support our customers in their compliance.
-In addition, we have an objective to ensure that we can all achieve the benefits envisaged in the UK Location Strategy.

-If you have more detailed questions about our involvement in UK Location or INSPIRE, do get in touch.
+If you have more detailed questions about our involvement in INSPIRE, please get in touch.